lich14/Traffic_Light_Transfer_Control/README.md

-# Traffic_Light_Transfer_Control
+# Efficient Policy Transfer in Large-Scale Traffic Light Control via Multi-Agent Hierarchical Reinforcement Learning

-The paper is accepted by IEEE CASE 2023
+The paper is accepted by IEEE CASE 2023.